 NASP "Ask the Experts" Webinar Series

 School psychologists across the country are facing new realities in service delivery as they consider how to provide high-quality school psychological services during the pandemic.
 In response to this need, NASP has created a series of webinars designed to help school psychologists explore problems of practice related to the remote delivery of school psychological services.
-Each webinar is 30–45 minutes in length and is publicly available.
+Each webinar is 30–45 minutes in length.
 The webinars are designed to:

 - Address critical questions emerging as a result of the need to provide virtual telehealth school psychological services